The Piano festival is a key part of the Kelowna Kiwanis Festival, which began in 1926 and has grown into a multi-day

 This festival is a celebration of the piano and the amazing piano repertoire that has stood the test of time from the early keyboard period to modern and contemporary period.

-The Piano festival takes place in the Blackbox Theatre at the Community Arts Centre.
+The Piano festival takes place in the Salloum Room at the Rotary Centre of the Arts.

 Performances are arranged as a recital; where several pianists perform consecutively for the audience.
 After the recital group has finished, the adjudicator will address the performers in the group with encouraging and constructive comments.

 Prior to each recital group performance, the adjudicator secretary will collect original music books and/or scores to give to the adjudicator.

 Pianists will perform in the order provided in the official programme.

 Please note: Pianists are required to introduce their selection to audience prior to sitting down at the piano.
 It is a good idea to rehearse this before the festival.

 After performing, the pianist returns to his/her seat awaiting adjudication.